AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/releasenotes/v6releasenotes.md

 ### Authorization header

-The Acrobat Sign API accepts an authorization token in the <span style="color: #e74c3c;">access-token</span> header; however, from v6 onwards we will be migrating to the standard <span style="color: #e74c3c;">Authorization</span> header.
+The Acrobat Sign API accepts an authorization token in the `access-token` header; however, from v6 onwards we will be migrating to the standard `Authorization` header.
 The Authorization header will hold the user’s authorization token in this format:

-<span style="color:red">Authorization: Bearer &lt;access-token&gt;</span>
+`Authorization: Bearer &lt;access-token&gt;`

-Clients can continue using their older access token, but in the <span style="color: #e74c3c;">authorization</span>header using this format.
+Clients can continue using their older access token, but in the `authorization` header using this format.

 ## New Features